 - Once the chicken is browned, add the marinade.
 Bring to a boil.

-- When it is boiling, reduce the heat to a simmer and add the milk.
-Stir.
+- When it is boiling, reduce the heat to a simmer and add the coconut milk.
+Stir.1 can full-fat coconut milk

 - Simmer for 20 minutes until the sauce is nice and thick.